 a) Resolution 70 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, on gender mainstreaming in ITU and promotion of gender equality and the empowerment of women through ICT;

-b) Resolution 48 (Rev. Bucharest, 2022) of the Plenipotentiary Conference on human resources management and development and, in particular, resolves 10 stating that the Union must aim to become a model organization for gender equality; and
+b) Resolution 48 (Rev. Bucharest, 2022) of the Plenipotentiary Conference on human resources management and development and, in particular, resolves 10 stating that the Union must aim to become a model organization for gender equality and leverage the power of telecommunications/ICTs to empower both women and men; and

-c) the WRC Declaration on Gender Equality (Sharm El-Sheikh, 2019),
+c) the WRC Declaration on Gender Equality, Equity and Parity in the ITU Radiocommunication Sector (Sharm El-Sheikh, 2019),

 recognizing